Ryo-N7/Ryo-N7.github.io/_posts/2019-11-28-visualize-EPL-part-2.md

 October.

-Some special notice must be given to **Bournemouth** (who I’ve highlighted in purple) who appear in the top three of **every** offensive metric shown here!
-They are tied with Liverpool with 5 goals from 5.75 xG and posting an decent 0.13 xG per shot (42 shots) from these situations, behind Sheffield United, Manchester United, and Burnley.
+Some special notice must be given to **Bournemouth** (who I’ve highlighted in purple) who appear in the top four of **every** offensive metric shown here!
+They are tied with Liverpool with 5 goals from 5.75 xG and posting an decent 0.13 xG per shot (42 shots) from these situations, fourth best behind Sheffield United, Manchester United, and Burnley.
 The Cherries are heavily reliant on set pieces as they are below the 25th percentile for shots, goals, and xG from open play.
 They lead the league in **proportion of total xG from set pieces** (corners and free kicks,